hubter125/DuckyScripts/README.md

 # DuckyScripts

-The reverse shell comes from https://github.com/antonioCoco/ConPtyShell This script will turn of defender on a windows 11 device, and attempt to connect to the ip and port you specify
+The reverse shell comes from https://github.com/antonioCoco/ConPtyShell This script will turn off defender on a windows 11 device, and attempt to connect to the ip and port you specify

 Make sure you change the ip and port values before compiling using https://payloadstudio.com/community/